top of page

 Once the machine is set up production moves fast—turning carton blanks—die-cut boxes before they’ve been glued—into finished boxes at high speed.

-In the video above, you’re watching a small tuck end soap box take shape on the line.
+In the video (left), you’re watching a small tuck end soap box take shape on the line.
 Tuck end boxes are the most popular style of product box we run, followed closely by snap lock and auto lock bottom boxes.

 Product Barcodes